Book Shelf THE STACKS

 Bill –

-So long as it’s over
+So long as it’s over.

-sore as hell.
 She told a lot of people you were engaged.

 Nick –